3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ### Updating to the new Release
 If you already have a HiKey board you will need to do the following:
-- First, follow the instructions in [Section 4.
-Board Recovery - Installing a Bootloader](#section-41), to update the bootloader software on your board
+- First, follow the instructions in [Board Recovery - Installing a Bootloader](#section-41), to update the bootloader software on your board
-- Then follow the instructions in [Section 3.
-Updating the OS](#section-3), to install either the Debian or the Android Open Source Project (AOSP) build
+- Then follow the instructions in [Updating the OS](#section-3), to install either the Debian or the Android Open Source Project (AOSP) build

 ## 1. Snapshot release information <a name="section-0"></a>